ellysh/video-game-bots/ClickerBots/protection.md

 # Protection Approaches

-This chapter covers approaches to develop protection systems against clicker bots.
+This section covers approaches to develop protection systems against clicker bots.
 Most effective protection systems are separated into two parts.
 One part is launched on client-side.
 This allows us to control points of interception and embedding data, which are related to devices, OS and a game application.
 Server-side part of the protection system allows us to control a communication between a game application and a game server.
 Most algorithms for clicker bots detection are able to work on client-side only.

 Main purpose of the protection system is to detect a fact of the bot application usage.
 There are several variants of reaction on this detection: